 The goal of treating multiple myeloma is to help you live as long and as comfortably as possible.
 MM is not like other cancers.
 It can be controlled with treatment for some time, but it will likely return.
-Most people with MM experience several periods of remission (when the signs of cancer return).
+Most people with MM experience several periods of remission (when the signs of cancer are gone) and relapse (when the signs of cancer return).